isaiahelixer/isaiahelixer.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2 — SEN0545 Rain Sensor (UART Output)

-**Rationale:** Provides reliable digital output with minimal maintenance and better environmental resistance than basic analog boards, while avoiding the complexity and cost of industrial RS485 systems.
+**Rationale:** Provides reliable digital output with minimal maintenance and better environmental resistance than basic analog boards and avoiding the complexity and cost of industrial RS485 systems.

----

 ## Voltage Regulator